vicroms/vcpkg-docs/vcpkg/commands/add-version.md

 This will add or update the version entry for your port in the version database.

+> [!NOTE]
+> The hash used in the version database is computed from the complete file contents of the port.
+Any untracked files in the port directory will affect the resulting hash.
+Users should ensure that any files they do not intend to track are removed before invoking this command.

 ## Options

 All vcpkg commands support a set of [common options](common-options.md).